ajpawlicki/tgc-workshop/README.md

 publisher    NodePort    10.103.107.240   <none>        3000:30233/TCP   2m
 ```

-You will see that the publisher service maps ports `3000:30233`, the right hand number being randomly assigned by Kubernetes.
+You will see that the publisher service automatically created a CLUSTER-IP, and that it connects ports `3000:30233`, the right hand number having been randomly assigned by Kubernetes.
 This means that all requests to our laptop's `http://localhost:30233` will now be routed to the publisher app's port 3000.
 Run the following command, substituting the randomly assigned port you see mapped in the publisher service.

 ```
 $ http POST :30233 name=Charlie position=Janitor